 If you set up your personalized study plan,

 the deadlines will get adjusted.

-Below you can see both calendar and weekly view of your 4-month study plan:
+Below you can see both All Weeks and Current Week views of your 4-month CFA level 1 study plan:

-Study Plan: Calendar View That’s where you can view all the weeks of your CFA exam prep to see how much you’ve done and how much is still ahead of you.
+CFA Level 1 Study Plan: All Weeks View That’s where you can view all the weeks of your CFA exam prep to see how much you’ve done and how much is still ahead of you.

-Your Current Week View You will be asked to focus on your current week of studying.
+CFA Level 1 Study Plan: Current Week View You will be asked to focus on your current week of studying.
 You will know what to study, when to study, and how much to study.
-At the end of the week, your hard work will be evaluated (hit the ‘Sum Up Current Week’ button).
+At the end of the week, your hard work will be evaluated (hit the SUM UP button).